MartinRGB/MTSwift-Learning/README.md

 # Goal

-A 30 Day Swift Learning Plan.Wanna be learn more about code,not only animat
+A 30 Day Swift Learning Plan.Wanna be learn more about code,not only animation

 ##Day1:Ink